 However, her most extensive and impressive body of work is on the Broadway stage.
 Her list of theatre credits include Angels in America, The Heiress (for which she won a Tony award) and Doubt (ditto).
 She is, with very good reason, renowned as one of the country's greatest theatre talents.

-She rose to prominence in the role of the staunch, idealistic President Allison Taylor on the hit television series 24, beginning with the show's seventh season, and quite decidedly proved that a 24 President doesn't have to be named David Palmer to be awesome.
+She rose to prominence in the role of the staunch, idealistic President Allison Taylor on the hit television series 24, beginning with the show's seventh season, and quite decidedly proved that a 24 President doesn't have to be named David Palmer to be interesting.
 It clearly worked, as she won an Emmy for the role.

 She also narrated the audiobooks for Laura Ingalls Wilder's Little House series.

 A Tennessee native, she graduated from the Carnegie-Mellon School of Drama.